By: Kirmani Honoré

 When we posted the original photo to Facebook and Instagram, we received a lot of requests for its location.
 Via Snapchat, we tracked it down and showed you how to get there.
 If you missed the Snapchat story, here's how to get to that magical cove and the "stairway to heaven."

-For years, we have been getting to Long Bay via Oliver's parking lot.
+For years, we have been getting to Long Bay via Oliver's Restaurant parking lot.
+(In recent years, though, Oliver's has closed and the staircase from Oliver's to the beach has been removed.)
 This is not the public beach access, and Oliver's is located on the east side of Long Bay.

 The "public beach access" leads you to the center part of Long Bay, and closer to the "stairway to heaven."
 You can see the public beach access' location in the map below.

 It is a bit tricky to get to, so here's how you get there...

 Starting from Malliouhana (facing away from the beach), drive up the hill, going past Malliouhana.

 At Sarjai's, make a left turn.